Faker (gamer): Legacy

-Riot Games announced on May 22, 2024, that Faker was chosen as their inaugural entry into the Hall of Legends, being officially inducted in a private ceremony at The Shilla Seoul in South Korea on June 6, 2024.
-A documentary on his career was released on June 14, 2024, in partnership with Mercedes-Benz.
+On May 22, 2024, Riot Games announced that Faker was chosen as their inaugural entry into the Hall of Legends, being officially inducted in a private ceremony at The Shilla Seoul in South Korea on June 6, 2024.
+A documentary on his career was released on June 15, 2024, in partnership with Mercedes-Benz.
+John Needham, Riot Games' president of esports, described Faker as "the most iconic and influential figure in League of Legends and esports history".